Shuangy's Kitchensink

 Do you need to peel tomatoes for soup?

 In this case, you do not need to peel the tomatoes.
-In truth, since we use the immersion blender, the skin gets incorporated into the soup and is full of healthy nutrients and added fiber.
+In truth, since we use the immersion blender, the skin gets incorporated into the soup.

 There is a bowl of creamy vegan tomato soup with fresh basil